Nestled at the crossroads of Europe and Asia, Baku beckons intrepid travelers with its unique blend of ancient heritage and modern grandeur.

-(Jump to Baku Holiday Video)
+Baku Holiday

 Let’s start with where Baku is.
 It’s in Azerbaijan on the Eastern coast.
 The map below shows Azerbaijan.